 Becoming more productive means learning to work smarter not harder.
 Office staff are already busy enough submitting insurance claims, greeting patients, and countless other responsibilities.
 With a multitude of systems and software available to create a patient portal, it’s easier than ever to allow your patients to take on the task of making appointments from their phones or computers.
 Patients may even be more likely to schedule an appointment online just to avoid the hassle of a phone call and the dreaded hold music.
 With an online booking system, you save your office staff and your patients time for the more important things in life.

-Not only can you go digital with appointments, but you can also automate things like patient check-in and billing.
+Not only can you go digital with appointments, you can automate things like patient check-in and billing.
 With automated systems for things like checking in to appointments and billing patients, the time and energy it takes to do these things is drastically lessened.
 If you’re feeling like taking a walk on the wild side, you could even try offering tele-health for certain patients who may not necessarily need an in-office visit for a specific appointment.
 Offering telehealth options for patients who just need an appointment for something like a consultation can mean one more chair open for a patient who is in need of an office visit.

 A key piece of productivity in any setting is communication.
 Communication is important between you and the dental staff at your practice and it’s just as important with your patients.
 It’s also important that your staff are able to effectively interact with your patients, including communicating longer than normal wait times or an unexpected need for appointment cancellations.
 For example, when every staff member is made aware what procedures are scheduled for the day and the approximate time frame for the procedure, patient communication can improve about expected wait times and how long they may expect a procedure to last.